junxit/us-congress-bills-114/bill.md

   - **(2)** in section 132(a) (20 U.S.C.
 1015a(a)), by striking paragraph (1) and inserting the following new paragraph:
     > - **(1)** *College Dashboard website* The term College Dashboard website means the College Dashboard website required under subsection (d).

 - **(c)** *Development* The Secretary of Education shall develop and publish the College Dashboard website required under section 132 of the Higher Education Act of 1965 (20 U.S.C.
-1015a), as amended by subsections (a) and (b) of this section, not later than one year after the date of the enactment of this Act.
+1015a), as amended by subsections (a) and (b) of this section, not later than 1 year after the date of the enactment of this Act.
 - **(d)** *College Navigator website maintenance* The Secretary shall maintain the College Navigator website required under section 132 of the Higher Education Act of 1965 (20 U.S.C.
 1015a), as in effect the day before the date of the enactment of this Act, in the manner required under the Higher Education Act of 1965, as in effect on such day, until the College Dashboard website referred to in subsection (c) is complete and publicly available on the Internet.

 ## § 3.
 Net price calculators